|

 never happened.

-Every story in the collection is individually introduced with
+Every story in the collection Venus

 interesting background information about the story and the used pseudonym of a fictional author.